-When evaluating the property in any county, it’s best to check with the county’s Planning and Zoning Department or equivalent (we discuss why this is important in our eBook – get it here) to get the zoning classification.
+When evaluating the property in any county, it’s best to check with the County’s Planning and Zoning Department or equivalent to get the zoning classification.
 In Charlotte County, the best place to contact would be the Planning & Zoning Division.
-They will be able to tell you what a property is zoned for, and so what activities or structures can be built on it.
+They will be able to tell you what a property is zoned for, and what activities can be done or structures can be built on it.

 If you’re planning on building, the Building Construction Division of Charlotte offers services for plan review, permits, code compliance, and contractor licensing.
 Additionally, Charlotte County offers a Green Building Program complete with energy saving tips.
 At a bare minimum, any development or construction site in Charlotte County must have the following:

 Approved Plan and Building Specifications